 Go whale watching

 December opens Maui to some of our closest (and largest) friends from the ocean.
-The Humpback whales find a new home near our shore, giving us a fresh new look at the majestic power of the ocean.
+The Humpback whales find a new home near our shore, giving us a fresh new look at the majestic power of the vast Pacific Ocean.

 Whale Watching (Peak Season Feb – April)